John Adams in a letter to John Winthrop following the Battle of Bunker Hill:

 “Alass poor Warren! ….
 For God Sake my Friend let us be upon our Guard, against too much Admiration of our greatest Friends.
 President of the Congress, Chairman of the Committee of Safety, Major General ….. was too much for Mortal, and This Accumulation of Admiration upon one Gentleman, which among the Hebrews was called Idolatry….”

-As I turn my attention to the second novel in my series Angels & Patriots, I’m allowing another look at the object of my affection and an important character in Angels & Patriots Book One: Dr. Joseph Warren.
-(Of course, I have yet to write about the discovery and identification of his remains, his funeral and second burial, and his orphaned and destitute children.)
+As I turned my attention to the second novel in my series Angels & Patriots, I allowed another look at the object of my affection and an important character in Angels & Patriots Book One: Dr. Joseph Warren.
+(At the time, I had yet to write about the discovery and identification of his remains, his funeral and second burial, and his orphaned and destitute children which I did in Angels and Patriots Book Two.)

 I began the second book with the resources I already had and I stumbled across the last letter Joseph Warren wrote to John Adams.

 To John Adams from Joseph Warren, 20 May 1775